 About Dr. Francisco del Piñal

-After an intense professional experience in Australia and the United States, he returned to his homeland in 1992 to found the Instituto de Cirugía Plástica y de la Mano (Institute of Plastic and Hand Surgery), who runs today along with the units of Hand-Wrist and Plastic-Reconstructive Surgery at Hospital Mutua Montañesa and Hand and Wrist Surgery at Hospital La Luz (Quirón group).
+After an intense professional experience in Australia and the United States, he returned to his homeland in 1992 to found the Instituto de Cirugía Plástica y de la Mano (Institute of Plastic and Hand Surgery), who runs today along with the unit of Hand-Wrist and Plastic-Reconstructive Surgery at Hospital Mutua Montañesa.

-Del Piñal was Secretary General of the European Wrist Arthroscopy Association (EWAS) till 2014, where he currently chairs its Advisory Council (now International Wrist Arthroscopy Society, IWAS).
-His career is marked by numerous awards and notable participations in medical events with global reach.
+Del Piñal, ex-president and ex-secretary General of the European Wrist Arthroscopy Association (now International Wrist Arthroscopy Society, IWAS), has a career marked by numerous awards and notable participations in medical events with global reach.
 Del Piñal has been principal guest professor at the Curtis National Hand Center of the University of Baltimore (USA) and the first Spanish surgeon to take part in the Annual Meeting of the Japanese Orthopaedic Association.
 He has also occupied the honorary chair Harold E. Joseph E. Kleinert-Kutz of the University of Louisville (USA).